Furai117/GS-LIVM/README.md

 E. Easy-to-use.
 ROS-related code is provided.
 Any bags contains image, LiDAR points, IMU can be processed.

-F. Lower GPU memory usage through an optimized rasterizer that recomputes transient tensors during the backward pass instead of storing them.
+F. Lower GPU memory usage through an optimized rasterizer that recomputes camera parameters and other transient tensors during the backward pass instead of storing them.

 For wiring, calibration, and configuration of dual cameras, Livox Mid-360, and Reach M+ see [Multi-Sensor Setup](doc/multi_sensor_setup.md).